EyYoTony/cats-mock-exam/instructions.md

   - UDPATE: `PUT /breeds/:id`
   - DELETE: `DELETE /breeds/:id`

-    >  Do not allow the deletion of a breed if the cat table contains corresponding record.
+    >  For the mysql dal (not the CouchDB dal), do not allow the deletion of a breed if the cat table contains corresponding record.
 Send an 409 HTTP response with a message stating corresponding animal data exists for the breed you are attempting to delete.
-Also include instructions on how to resolve the issue by removing all cats for the given breen.
+Also include instructions on how to resolve the issue by removing all cats for the given breed.
 A '409 Conflict' should be used when the request could not be completed due to a conflict with the current state of the resource.
 This code is only allowed in situations where it is expected that the user might be able to resolve the conflict and resubmit the request.
 The response body SHOULD include enough information for the user to recognize the source of the conflict.
 Ideally, the response entity would include enough information for the user or user agent to fix the problem.

     [https://http.cat/409](https://http.cat/409)
     [http://www.restapitutorial.com/httpstatuscodes.html](http://www.restapitutorial.com/httpstatuscodes.html)